 Work has been carried out under the responsibility of the Employer's Environmental Consultant.
-This work will be undertaken in order to inform the EIA and specifically the terrestrial ecology assessment and thereby the mitigation requirements and subsequent environmental management.
-The following study will be made available to the Contractor to inform the refinement of the design
+Some of this work has been undertaken in order to inform the EIA and specifically the terrestrial ecology assessment and thereby the mitigation requirements and subsequent environmental management.
+The following studies will be made available to the Contractor to inform the refinement of the design.

-- Invertebrate communities on PBP but also elsewhere on the island include many rare and endemic species.
-Areas of Dry Gut and the access road corridors will be subject to a habitat assessment for their invertebrate communities to inform the mitigation plan and detailed alignment design. - Wind modelling and substrate particle analysis will try and establish how the potentially significant change to the upwind landforms associated with excavation, levelling and runway construction will affect the future conditions in the central basin of PBP and will explore options for wind attenuation - The marine survey includes an ecological survey of the sea-bed communities in the area of the proposed site for the wharf in order to provide baseline information against which mitigatory measures can be identified during detailed design.
+- Detailed ecological survey of terrestrial habitats on PBP to inform the mitigation plan and detailed alignment design. - Wind modelling and substrate particle analysis will try and establish how the potentially significant change to the upwind landforms associated with excavation, levelling and runway construction will affect the future conditions in the central basin of PBP and will explore options for wind attenuation - The marine survey includes an ecological survey of the sea-bed communities in the area of the proposed site for the wharf in order to provide baseline information against which mitigatory measures can be identified during detailed design.